2022 North Carolina Tar Heels football team

 The 2022 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill as a member of the Coastal Division of the Atlantic Coast Conference (ACC) for the 2022 NCAA Division I FBS football season.
 The Tar Heels were led by head coach Mack Brown, who was in the fourth season of his second stint at North Carolina and 14th overall season at the university.
-The team played their home games at Kenan Memorial Stadium.
+The team played their home games at Kenan Stadium.

-Previous season

-The 2021 campaign did not live up to preseason expectations for the Tar Heels.
-Hyped as one of the premier programs in the ACC and ranked in the AP top ten to begin the season, the team sputtered out of the gate, dropping the season opener to Virginia Tech on the road in Blacksburg.
-Poor offensive line and receiver play, with the exception of Josh Downs, made the Tar Heels have to rely even more on star quarterback Sam Howell's running ability.
-Defensive struggles plagued the Tar Heels as well, as coordinator Jay Bateman's system proved too complicated and unreliable.
-The Tar Heels were able to reach bowl eligibility, however, and faced South Carolina in the Duke's Mayo Bowl, where they were soundly beaten to end 2021.
-Individually, Downs and Howell set numerous school records for the quarterback and wide receiver positions, and the emergence of players like DL Myles Murphy and WR Antoine Green provided bright spots to an otherwise bleak season.

 Offseason

 Coaching changes

 Immediately following the bowl-game loss to South Carolina, head coach Mack Brown stated that changes needed to be made.
 Speculation then began as to what those changes would be, with suggestions including the possibility of certain coaches being let go.
 The changes began to crystalize when, on January 7, 2022, co-defensive coordinator/safeties coach Jay Bateman and special teams coordinator/outside linebackers coach Jovan Dewitt were let go.

 The following day, the school announced the hires of Gene Chizik and Charlton Warren to fill the vacant positions on social media.
-Chizik was named Assistant Head Coach for Defense, and Warren co-defensive coordinator/defensive backs coach.
+Chizik was named assistant head coach for defense, and Warren co-defensive coordinator/defensive backs coach.
 Both Chizik and Warren were on staff in Chapel Hill under former head coach Larry Fedora during the 2015 and 2016 seasons, and were instrumental in turning around a defense that had struggled mightily in the 2014 season, leading to a combined 19 wins during their first stints in Chapel Hill.

-Running backs coach Larry Porter, who served as Assistant STC in 2021, was elevated to Special Teams Coordinator following Dewitt's departure, while continuing his responsibilities with the running back position.
+Running backs coach Larry Porter, who served as assistant STC in 2021, was elevated to special teams coordinator following Dewitt's departure, while continuing his responsibilities with the running back position.

 On February 28, 2022, a day before the beginning of the Tar Heels' spring practice, offensive line coach Stacy Searels left the team to take the same position with Georgia.